-Nearly all studies find that it is possible to improve the maximum inspiratory pressure, but it remains uncertain whether this improvement actually affects cycling performance.
-Most studies have in common that they have used very small study groups with less than 10 participants in each group in the randomized placebo controlled studies.
-I am pretty sure that inspiratory muscle training does affect maximum inspiratory, but these respiratory muscles are also trained during hard aerobic exercise.
+Nearly all studies find that improving the maximum inspiratory pressure is possible, but it remains uncertain whether this improvement affects cycling performance.
+Most studies have in common that they have used tiny study groups with less than 10 participants in each group in the randomized placebo-controlled studies.
+I am pretty sure that inspiratory muscle training does affect maximum inspiratory, but these respiratory muscles are also trained during strenuous aerobic exercise.

-The first time I was introduced to exhausted inspiratory muscles was after a long race with a very high intensity.
+I was first introduced to exhausted inspiratory muscles after a long race with very high intensity.
 When I took a deep breath afterwards, I could feel pain in my inspiratory muscles.
 My conclusion was that vo2 intervals and racing probably gives your respiratory muscles a great stimulus.

 Inspiratory muscle training – Yes or no?